POAs and SMSFs

 Why do SMSF members and the trustees have to be the same people?

 What used to happen was that Dad was the sole trustee of the SMSF.
-The other members, Mum and the children were not the trustees.
-If Dad made a mistake the wife and children say that it wasn’t their fault.
+The other members, Mum and the children, were not the trustees.
+If Dad made a mistake, the wife and children would say it wasn’t their fault.
 They would argue it isn’t fair for the ATO to inflict penalties on them as innocent parties.
-The government got sick of hearing that story and changed the law so that every member had to be the trustee as well.
-(Or, if there was a company, then all the members are the only directors.)
+The government got sick of hearing that story and changed the law, so every member had to be the trustee.
+(Or, if there was a company, all the members were the only directors.)

-Therefore, the members of an SMSF have full responsibility for the management, administration and investment of the fund.
+Therefore, the members of an SMSF have complete responsibility for the fund’s management, administration and investment.
 The members control the fund.
 This causes problems if a member lacks mental capacity.
 They can’t, therefore, remain as trustee/director of a corporate trustee.
-In this case, section 17A SIS Act provides the ability to appoint a representative for the suffering member.
+In this case, section 17A of the SIS Act provides the ability to appoint a representative for the suffering member.
 This is to act in place of the suffering member.

 What is a Legal Personal Representative (LPR) for an SMSF for Central Management?

-When we talk about an LPR we traditionally associate this person as the executor in your Will.
-However, under section 10(1) SIS an LPR includes ‘a person who holds an enduring power of attorney granted by a person’.
+When we talk about an LPR, we traditionally associate this person as the executor of your Will.
+However, under section 10(1) SIS an LPR includes:

 How does Central Managed and Control work in a Self-Managed Superannuation Fund?

-At the heart of the compliance criteria for SMSFs is the residency test.
-It determines if an SMSF qualifies as an Australian superannuation fund.
+The residency test is at the heart of the compliance criteria for SMSFs.
+It determines whether an SMSF qualifies as an Australian superannuation fund.

 Prerequisites for the SMSF residency test.